BennyE/stellar-dynpsk/README.md

 ## Things to consider for the future
 - Introduce some data structure to generate the PSK & send information a few days before the PSK is actually changed
-- Implement a function to send this as mail to a given address
 - Expand this kind of functionality to Stellar Wireless Express mode